coopyey/ttrpg-campaign-site/content/Archive/DM Blast to the Past/Session Notes/Session 018.md

 - Immunities
 	- Void

-[[Damaris]] shoots Deathwhisper in the throat and it lands.
-Afterward, in the middle of combat, [[Nymnar]] approaches and kneels before him.
+[[content/Archive/DM Blast to the Past/Player Characters/Damaris]] shoots Deathwhisper in the throat and it lands.
+Afterward, in the middle of combat, [[content/Archive/DM Blast to the Past/Player Characters/Nymnar]] approaches and kneels before him.
 Deathwhisper is gurgling and drowning on his own blood as he tries to stab Nymnar, but his hands aren't working properly anymore.
 The gurgles from him are in ancient Necril and Shadowtongue and every other language they share.
 Nymnar grabs him by the jaw and just hisses to him in Necril: "you will fail one last time by my own hand" as he casts death knell, extinguishing the life from Deathwhisper permanently.

 The unrisen is finally slain.
 Nymnar starts going